kerrsid/documentations/developer-setup.md

 ### MySQL
 Open VS Code with Ubuntu distro and open the folder ```home/```, create a new file call ```docker-compose.yml``` (!By default this file will be read-only.
-Use chwon command [$ chown ownerName fileName] from VS Code terminal to make it writable) and insert:
+Use chmod command [$ sudo chmod -R 777 fileName] from VS Code terminal to make it writable) and insert:
 ```docker
 version: "3.9"